Pylons/pyramid_cookbook/sqla.rst

 convention.
-If you'd rather have a directory for SQLAlchemy models rather than a file, you can of course create a Python package full of model modules, replacing the ``models.py`` file with a ``models`` directory which is a Python package (a directory with an ``__init__.py`` in it).
+If you'd rather have a directory for SQLAlchemy models rather than a file, you can of course create a Python package full of model modules, replacing the ``models.py`` file with a ``models`` directory which is a Python package (a directory with an ``__init__.py`` in it), as per :ref:`modifying_package_structure`.
 However, due to the behavior of SQLAlchemy's "declarative" configuration mode, all modules which hold active SQLAlchemy models need to be imported before those models can successfully be used.
-So, if you use declarative mode, you need to figure out a way to get all your model modules imported.
+So, if you use model classes with a declarative base, you need to figure out a way to get all your model modules imported to be able to use them in your application.

 You might first create a ``models`` directory, replacing the ``models.py`` file, and within it a file named ``models/__init__.py``.
 At that point, you